 If your domain host service package doesn’t allow you to create new DNS records, you can use a third-party DNS host.
 Several DNS hosting services, such as ClouDNS.net and FreeDNS, offer custom DNS hosting at no cost, in addition to paid advanced DNS features.

-Your domain host uses custom DNS records to direct website traffic, email, and other Internet requests to your domain.
+Your domain host uses custom DNS records to direct website traffic, email, and other internet requests to your domain.
 For example, MX records route your domain’s email through servers hosted by an email provider.

-G Suite gives you a unique DNS record to add to your domain.
+Google Workspace gives you a unique DNS record to add to your domain.
 Google detects this record and verifies your domain ownership.

 Your domain’s DNS records are typically hosted by your domain host (where you purchased your domain).
 If you can’t edit these records at your domain host, you can move them to a third-party DNS host.
 Your email and website aren't affected, but you must move all of your DNS records to your new DNS host.

 Update your DNS records

 These steps describe how to move your DNS records to another domain host, and then verify your domain and set up Gmail.

 The example host is ClouDNS.net, which provides several DNS services, including limited, free DNS hosting.
 Several other domain hosts offer similar features, and the setup steps are similar.

 - Go to www.ClouDNS.net and create a new account.